mj1618/stepwise-migrations/README.md

 ### Validate

-Validates the migration files and the migration history table.
+Validates the migration files and the stepwise_migration_events table.

 ```bash
 npx stepwise-migrations validate \